p041998/Python-Lab-Report-Management/README.md

 **Phase 2- Convert scanned image into text file**

-- Here we convert scanned image into text file where all text in image is extract and store it into text file using image-to-string
+- Here we convert scanned image into text file where all text data from image is extract and store it into text file using image-to-       string